dkechag/dev_to_static/README.md

 ## Usage

-Change 2 lines in dev.to.pl with your username and your desired blog name:
+Change 2 lines in dev_to_static.pl with your username and your desired blog name:

 ```
 my $username = 'your_dev_to_username';